TG4: Rugby

 They previously had exclusive rights to show Magner's Rugby League from 2001 to 2004.
 In 2004 the Irish rights were sold to Setanta Sports, where it was broadcast exclusively from 2004 to 2010.
 In 2010 TG4 won back the rights for Pro12 rugby union with RTÉ, BBC Northern Ireland, S4C and BBC Alba.
 In 2011 TG4 took a major coup in taking away exclusive highlights of the Heineken Cup and Amlin Challenge Cup from RTÉ Sport.
-This led to TG4 having Live coverage of the new Pro14, which is what the Celtic League was rebranded in 2011 as well as highlights of the top matches in European rugby.
+This led to TG4 having live coverage of the new Pro14 (a re-branding of the Celtic League) in 2011, as well as highlights of the top matches in European rugby.

-On top of this they bought Irish-language rights to the 2011 Rugby World Cup whereby they had lucrative rights to re-run matches from the Rugby World Cup 2011 in the afternoon.
-Therefore, Setanta Ireland had all matches live, RTÉ had 13 live matches, including all-Irish matches and every match from the quarter finals onwards.
-TG4 re-ran all the big matches in the afternoon such as the Ireland v Australia match and England and Welsh match.
+On top of this, the channel bought Irish-language rights to the 2011 Rugby World Cup, thus obtaining lucrative rights to re-run matches from the Rugby World Cup 2011 in the afternoon.
+Therefore, Setanta Ireland had all matches live, RTÉ had 13 live matches, including all-Irish matches and every match from the quarter-finals onwards.
+TG4 re-broadcast all the big matches in the afternoon, such as the Ireland v Australia match and England and Welsh match.

-In 2014, the Irish language channel received praise for airing the Women's Rugby World Cup.
+In 2014, the Irish-language channel received praise for airing the Women's Rugby World Cup.
 TG4 provided coverage to all of the Irish matches as well as the final and semi-final.